Self-Contradicting by Slightly Cracked Personalities

 What further makes it interesting is the fact that, upon my asking him nicely in my next letter why he wrote all that, he completely ignored my question and continued as if nothing bad had happened in our interaction.

 It certainly doesn't take a shrink to see how the dude was projecting on me what he felt about himself, one personality hating another in a constant inner war.
-Well, some years had passed before that correspondence became just a nuisance and we broke up our beautiful "friendship".
+Well, some years had passed before that correspondence became just a nuisance and I terminated our beautiful "friendship".
+To be honest, not without a temporary regret.

 Hey, I got Myself a New Friend!

 I met the other guy of the similar "split" in his personality during my visiting the family in my native European country.
 After a single conversation he seemed to get fascinated with something about me.
-He was not gay, so, well, it must have been my charisma - so they always tell me.
+He was not gay, so, well, it must have been my charisma---so they often tell me.

 We had those "deep" kind of talks, and at a few instances I thought the dude was going to take some notes, along with compliments that were generously coming my way.
 At one point he asked "why I wouldn't return to my homeland".
 Quite casually I said my reasons, careful not to put down anything about my native country.

-But it seems like I was not careful enough, because he gave me as hostile version of criticism as I was able to take without having to walk away.
-All wound-up he was giving me a lecture in patriotism, and maybe only my calm gaze at his eyes with hardly any blinking had something to do with him abruptly stopping and switching to something completely different..
+But it seemed like I was not careful enough, because he gave me as hostile version of criticism as I was able to take without having to walk away.
+All wound-up he was giving me a lecture on patriotism, and maybe only my calm gaze at his eyes with hardly any blinking had something to do with him abruptly stopping and switching to something completely different..

-Just like in the first story with another schizo, he suddenly changed the tune as if nothing had happened, and you believe it or not, he laughed at my jokes patting me friendly on the back after we joined others at the party.
-He had a few more of those episodes in the days to come, and by then I was ready - I derailed the train of his tirade with a smile and by turning my back on him.
+Just like in the first story with another schizo, he suddenly changed the tune as if nothing had happened, and you believe it or not, now he laughed at my jokes patting me friendly on the back after we joined others at the party.
+He had a few more of those episodes in the days to come, and by then I was ready---I derailed the train of his tirade with a smile and by turning my back on him.

-One of the "cracked" ones explained so nicely his "policy" about friendship with words: "Today I take your head off, tomorrow I put it back".
+One of the "cracked" ones that I had a pleasure meeting some years later explained so nicely his "policy" about friendship with words: "Today I take your head off, tomorrow I put it back".
+Luckily, it was merely a figure of speech, but clear enough to spoil all prospects of our becoming friends.

-O.K., before you get some ideas about my friendships, I do have many normal friends, you know.
+O.K., before you get some ideas about my choice of friends, I do have many normal ones, you know.

 It Takes a Trigger Word